project-chip/connectedhomeip/docs/testing/python.md

 -   --tests to select tests
 -   --PICS
 -   --int-arg, --bool-arg, --float-arg, --string-arg, --json-arg, --hex-arg
-    -   specify as key:value ex --bool-arg mybool:False
+    -   specify as key:value ex --bool-arg pixit_name:False
     -   used for custom arguments to scripts (PIXITs)

 ## PICS and PIXITS